As the snow continues to fall, make sure your home is prepared for the extreme weather.

-Exceptionally low temperatures of 20 degrees and below can result in freezing water pipes, sprinklers and HVAC systems.
+Exceptionally low temperatures can result in freezing water pipes, sprinklers and HVAC systems.
 Take these precautions to avoid freezing or bursting pipes in your home and keep your family safe:

 - Keep the heat up to at least 60 – 65 degrees

 - Run faucets at a slow trickle